trajano/spring-cloud-demo/README.md

 ## Components

 * `gateway` the gateway
 * `jwks-provider` generates JWKS and puts them into Redis.
 There is only a single instance of this.
+This is implemented as a typical Spring Boot web application rather than WebFlux to make the implementation simpler at the expense of performance which is not needed as it is just a background process providing data.
 * `sample-service` this is a sample service endpoint that exposes HTTP, SSE, and WebSocket endpoints.
 This is exposed via discovery.
 * `grpc-service`  this is a sample service endpoint that is GRPC directly.
 This is exposed via discovery.
 * `acme` this uses acme4j to provide the LetsEncrypt certificates into Redis.
 It also handles the token endpoint and gateway routes to this directly, it is not exposed via discovery. **LATER**